-Only day sections of these classes are offered.
+^{}Only day sections of these classes are offered.

-Liberal Studies • Theatre Option (0333-05)
+Liberal Studies Associate in Arts Degree • Theatre Option (0333-05)

-The goal of the Theatre Option of the Liberal Arts Associate in Arts Degree Program is to provide a comprehensive two-year program which prepares the student to transfer to a baccalaureate degree program in Theatre or a related field.
+The goal of the Theatre Option of the Liberal Studies Arts Associate in Arts Degree Program is to provide a comprehensive two-year program which prepares the student to transfer to a baccalaureate degree program in Theatre or a related field.
 Specific objectives include providing students with: